koreader/virdevenv/README.md

 ```
 winpty docker exec -it vncko bash
 ```
 From here, you can edit the frontend code.
-When you want to see your changes reflected, you can **Restart KOReader**.
+When you want to see your changes reflected, you can **Restart KOReader** from the emulator KOReader system menu.

 ### Notes
 * For some reason, if you close down the emulator after opening it then you lose keyboard focus in the xterm window